imanghafoori1/laravel-widgetize/README.md

 >And you will be on fire!

->Now you are free to extend the `Imanghafoori\Widgets\BaseWidget` abstract class and implement the `public data` method in your sub-class.
+>Now you are free to extend the `Imanghafoori\Widgets\BaseWidget` abstract class and implement the `public data` method in your sub-class or use the `php artisan make:widget`.

 ### Configuration:
-you can set the variables in your .env file to globally set some configs for you widgets and override them if needed.
+You can set the variables in your .env file to globally set some configs for you widgets and override them if needed.

 __WIDGET_MINIFICATION=true__ (you can globally turn off HTML minification for development)